Learn-Together-Pro/ComputerScience/dbms/questions.md

 ## SQL :: Join

 - Describe the relationship between the cartesian product and the SQL JOIN operation.
+- When would you utilize a Cross Join in SQL?
 - Elucidate the differences among LEFT JOIN, RIGHT JOIN, FULL OUTER JOIN, and INNER JOIN.
+- Explain the concept of Joins in SQL and list the various kinds of Joins that exist.
+- What is the minimum number of Joins needed to connect 6 separate tables?

 ## SQL :: Constraints and Relationships

+- Define Constraints in the context of SQL and enumerate the different types available.
+- What is the maximum number of primary keys and unique keys allowed in a single SQL table?
 - Delineate the differences among primary key, unique key, and foreign key constraints.
 - What ranges of values are possible for minimal and maximal cardinality?
 Does this range vary?
 - Identify which constraints affect the minimum cardinality and which influence the maximum cardinality.
 Is this consistent across all cases?